Los Bravos: Biography

 The band was an amalgamation of two pop groups, Los Sonor from Madrid and The Runaways from Mallorca.
 Los Bravos' lead singer, Mike Kogel (aliases: Mike Kennedy, Mike Keller), is from Germany.
 His vocal styling was sometimes likened to Gene Pitney's.
 "Black Is Black" reached No. 1 on the Canadian Singles Chart, No. 2 in the UK Singles Chart in July 1966, No. 4 in the US Billboard Hot 100 chart, and has sold over one million copies worldwide.

 "Black Is Black" was written by Michelle Grainger, Tony Hayes, and Steve Wadey in their recording studio for cutting demo discs in Hoo St Werburgh, near Rochester, Kent, England.
 The song was later covered by Johnny Hallyday and then by French-based outfit Belle Epoque, whose disco version coincidentally also reached No. 2 in the UK in 1977.

 Los Bravos' follow-up single, "I Don't Care", reached No. 16 in the UK in October 1966.
 In 1967, the band participated in the Sanremo Music Festival, failing to qualify for the final with the song "Uno come noi" in Italian.
 The band was the subject of two Spanish comedic movies: in 1967 Los chicos con las chicas (The Boys With the Girls), directed by Javier Aguirre and in 1968, ¡Dame un poco de amooor...!
 (Give Me a Little Looove!), directed by José María Forqué and Francisco Macián.
 Their song "Going Nowhere" from the soundtrack to Los chicos con las chicas was re-issued as a part of the Rhino Records series, Nuggets II: Original Artyfacts from the British Empire and Beyond, 1964–1969.
-The song had reached No. 55 in Canada.
+The song had reached No. 91 in the United States, No. 54 in the United Kingdom, and No. 55 in Canada.

 Their single release of the Harry Vanda/George Young penned song, "Bring a Little Lovin'", reached No. 22 in Canada on 13 July 1968.

-One of Los Bravos' founding members, Manuel Fernández, committed suicide on 20 May 1968, at the age of 23, after the death of his wife, Lottie Rey, in an auto accident.
+Manuel Fernández married his wife, Lottie Rey.
+Rey, who was expecting their first child, was killed in an auto accident in April 1968.
+A few weeks later, on 20 May 1968, Fernández, shot himself in front of an altar in his house that contained photos of Rey; Fernández was 25 years old.

 Also that year, Kogel left the group to develop a solo career under the name Mike Kennedy.
-He was replaced as singer by Bob Wright and then Anthony (Tony) Anderson.
+He was replaced as singer by Robert Wright for six months and then Anthony (Tony) Anderson.
 Anderson sang with The Warriors, with his brother Jon Anderson, before joining Los Bravos.

-In 1975 and 1976, Kogel rejoined the group.
+This lineup remained until 1971.

 In 1990, guitarist Antonio Martínez died in a motorcycle accident en route to his recording studio.

-Miguel Vicens died of pneumonia in Palma on 12 February 2022, at age 78.